zhill/enterprise-docs/content/docs/using/cli_usage/registries/configuring_registries.md

 192.168.1.200:5000          janedoe
 ```

 Here we can see that 4 registries have been defined.
-If no registry was defined then the Anchore Engine would attempt to
+If no registry was defined Anchore Enterprise would attempt to
 pull images without authentication but a registry is defined then all pulls for images from that registry will use the specified username and password.

 ### Adding a Registry